Credit Card Transaction Record Laundering

 (c) A person commits an offense if, without the creditor’s authorization, the person employs, solicits, or otherwise causes an authorized vendor or the vendor’s agent to present to a creditor, for payment, a credit card transaction record of a sale that was not made by the authorized vendor or the vendor’s agent.

-How can I be charged with Credit Card Transaction Record Laundering?
+How can I be charged with a Credit Card Transaction Record Laundering offense in Texas?

-You can be charged with Credit Card Transaction Record Laundering if the state’s attorneys believe that each of the elements of 32.35 as described in the section above have been met.
+You can be charged with Credit Card Transaction Record Laundering in Texas if the state’s attorneys believe that each of the elements of 32.35 as described in the section above have been met.

-What is the punishment for Credit Card Transaction Record Laundering?
+What is the penalty for a Texas Credit Card Transaction Record Laundering offense?

 The punishment for a conviction for Credit Card Transaction Record Laundering ranges from a Class C misdemeanor to a first degree felony, depending on the amount of the record of the sale.[2]